 - Marked increase or decrease in heart rate

-- Dramatic increase in blood pressure, which may lead to lost consciousness
+- The dramatic increase in blood pressure, may lead to lost consciousness

 Seizures can occur and, in the most severe cases, coma and death are also possible.
 In the event that an individual is overdosing on Zoloft, it’s important to contact emergency medical services as soon as possible.

 Methadone is used in opioid treatment, including for heroin, and is used in replacement and maintenance therapies for opioid addiction.
 The benefit of methadone is that it blocks the effects of other opioids while also not providing the same “high” that substance abusers would get from the other opioids, which allows addicts to replace heroin and other opioids with methadone without becoming intoxicated or experiencing withdrawal symptoms.